 This is where interventional radiology comes into play.
 The detailed and sophisticated imaging provided by MRI has been helpful in the diagnosis of countless diseases, but using it in an intervention – like a biopsy – has been a trickier proposition.
 First, the MRI machine contains a large, powerful magnet, so specialized, non-magnetic instruments are needed.
 Second, reading MRI scans takes a great deal of training (prostate scans are particularly difficult to read), and so most non-radiologists are not trained to use the MRI information to help guide a procedure.
 A radiologist with both the training to read the scans and the ability to perform biopsies is the person to accomplish the task.

 For these reasons, MRI-guided prostate biopsies are not easy to come by.
-Here in Utah, there’s one place with the equipment: University of Utah Hospital, and there’s one radiologist who does the procedure: Rulon Hardman.
+Here in Utah, there’s one place with the equipment: University of Utah Hospital.
 San Francisco and Oregon Health & Science University are the closest places outside of the state where patients can get one done.

 In the 30-minute procedure, the patient is given conscious sedation, and placed inside an MRI machine.
-Hardman positions a non-magnetic titanium needle with the help of very specific MRI scans.
-When he’s satisfied with the exact positioning, he takes three to four biopsies with the push of a spring-loaded trigger.
+Kaufman, Olpin, or Morrell positions a non-magnetic titanium needle with the help of very specific MRI scans.
+When satisfied with the exact positioning, our radiologist takes three to four biopsies with the push of a spring-loaded trigger.

 |The device used for real-time MRI-guided prostate biopsies and the MRI images used during the procedure|